cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/participate.md

 We'd like to talk to you (via phone, video chat, or in-person) and show you some work in-progress to get your feedback.
 The conversation shouldn't take longer than 30 minutes, and we can reach you at a time that's convenient for you.

 #### Your privacy
-You're volunteering to take part in this research, so you can choose to stop participating at any time for any reason.
+You're volunteering to take part in this research.
+You can choose to stop participating at any time for any reason.

 We (the Canadian Digital Service) will make sure your responses are confidential, which means they will not be linked back to anyone.